 I grew up in Boulder- and went to Bixby for preschool.
 I am a stay at home mom at the moment but before that I got a degree in Geophysics and worked in various labs.
 I also ran the tutoring center at Boulder High for 3 years- I love to see kids learn!
 I hope to go back to school one of these days as my youngest moves into school.
 I can only hope that I am lucky enough to find professors half as inspiring and dedicated as the Bixby faculty.
 I am lucky to be married to a truly wonderful person, Mike Hannigan, and to have 3 beautiful, thoughtful, loving boys- Galileo, Calder, and Darwin.

 My passions (when I am not focusing on my kiddos) are for sailing, horses, hiking, writing, and quilting.
+I also sometimes geek out with math/logic problems or a crossword puzzle.

 Why joined the board: I joined the board because I am extremely passionate about the education that Bixby provides and want to do my part to ensure Bixby’s future.